isomerpages/moe-necrg/_resources-for-t-and-l/Central Provident Fund Board/‘Catching Insomnia’ Digital Escape Game.md

 **Details**

-This programme is made up of four game seasons, which will run from April 2023 to January 2025.
-Each game season comprises of a few qualifying rounds\* and a seasonal tournament.
+This programme is made up of four game seasons, which will run from April 2023 to March 2025.
+Each game season comprises of a few qualifying rounds and a seasonal tournament.

 *Note: Youths only need to participate in one qualifying round for a chance to compete at the seasonal tournament.*